nsnam/ns-3-dev-git/doc/tutorial/source/tracing.rst

   convention.
 Combining all of the traces into a single file is accomplished similarly to the examples above.

-* You can enable PCAP tracing on the basis of Node ID and device ID as well.
+* You can enable ASCII tracing on the basis of Node ID and device ID as well.
 In this case, the node-id is translated to a ``Ptr<Node>`` and the appropriate protocol is looked up in the node.
 The resulting protocol and interface are used to specify the resulting trace source.